-Tracing of program execution is supported by the XC2000 Family emulation device.
+Tracing of program execution is supported by the XE166 Family emulation device.
+With this device the DAP can operate on clock rates of up to 20 MHz.

-The SPD interface uses one interface signal, DAP interface uses two interface signals, the JTAG interface uses four interface signals, to communicate with external circuitry.
+The DAP interface uses two interface signals, the JTAG interface uses four interface signals, to communicate with external circuitry.
 The debug interface can be amended with two optional break lines.